-The June 2022 Meeting Minutes were reviewed and approved Araceli Gutierrez: There's a correction that needs to be made on the June 2022 minutes.
-Donna's name was listed as Diane.
-We will make the correction and have it presented during the next meeting.
-Approval of MOTION: Darnice Richmond motioned to approve the minutes.
-Beverly Franklin second the motion and the June 2022 minutes were approved.
-June 2022 Minutes All Beverly Franklin: Noticed construction work was being done on the Heritage buildings in Napa and when she walked over to see what it was about she noticed Partnership was donor to the project.
-She was very proud to see this.
-Sonja Bjork: Thanked Beverly for her observation and for being an active consumer.
-Partnership did a lot of grants to support different housing projects due to the severe shortage in affordable housing.
-We're really happy to be one of the sponsors and excited for them to get built and opened up.
-Sonja asked that Beverly give us a progress report during the next CAC Meeting.
-Beverly Franklin: Agreed to share progress at the next meeting.
-Old Business Follow-up from June's CAC Meeting Araceli Gutierrez Member Services Supervisor Follow up questions from June CAC meeting ACAP Scholarship - they're still in the process of selecting a winner.
-Once we have more information we'll provide everyone with an update.
-Pharmacy Carve Out Check-In / Member Issue and PHC follow-up - CAC Member, Lasonja Porter, had an issue receiving her Covid test kit at the CVS Pharmacy in Davis.
-Partnership addressed this issue by reaching out to the CVS Corporate office to let our contacts know the issues our member was facing.
-Our pharmacy department reached out to CVS twice.
-Once in June and then again in September.
-Standing Age nda Items
+The June 2022 Meeting Minutes were reviewed and approved Araceli Gutierrez: There's a

+The come 2022 Treeting Timber West 10 Year of the unit approved correction that needs to be made

+on the June 2022 minutes.

+Donna's name was listed as

+Diane.
+We will make the

+correction and have it presented

+during the next meeting.

+MOTION: Darnice Richmond

+motioned to approve the

+minutes.
+Beverly Franklin

+second the motion and the June

+Approval of 2022 minutes were approved.

+June 2022 Minutes Beverly Franklin: Noticed

+All construction work was being

+All done on the Heritage buildings

+in Napa and when she walked

+over to see what it was about

+she noticed Partnership was

+donor to the project.
+She was

+very proud to see this.

+Sonja Bjork: Thanked Beverly

+for her observation and for

+being an active consumer.

+Partnership did a lot of grants to

+support different housing

+projects due to the severe